 Interest Income Rate Risk.
-Changes in the overall level of interest rates affect the interest income that is generated from the Company's cash and short-term investments.
-For the year ended December 31, 2014, total interest income was \$3.0 million.
+Changes in the overall level of interest rates affect the interest income that is generated from the Company's cash, cash equivalents and short-term investments.
+For the year ended December 31, 2015, total interest income was \$2.8 million.
 Cash and cash equivalents consist primarily of highly liquid investments such as money market mutual funds and deposits held at major banks.
+Short-term investments consist primarily of deposits held by certain foreign subsidiaries of the Company with original maturities of three months to one year.

 Foreign Currency Transaction Risk.
-As the Company continues to expand its business presence in international regions, the portion of its revenue, expenses, cash, accounts receivable and payment obligations denominated in foreign currencies continues to increase.
+As the Company operates in international regions, a portion of its revenue, expenses, cash, accounts receivable and payment obligations are denominated in foreign currencies.
 As a result, changes in currency exchange rates will affect the Company's financial position, results of operations and cash flows.
-The Company is most impacted by movements in and among the Japanese Yen, Euro, British Pound, Korean Won, Indian Rupee, Russian Rouble and U.S. Dollar.
+The Company is most impacted by movements in and among the Euro, Japanese Yen, South Korean Won, British Pound, Canadian Dollar, Indian Rupee and U.S. Dollar.

-With respect to revenue, on average for the year ended December 31, 2014, the U.S. Dollar was 1.6% stronger, when measured against the Company's primary foreign currencies, than for the year ended December 31, 2013.
-The net overall strengthening resulted in decreased revenue of \$7.6 million during the year ended December 31, 2014 as compared to the year ended December 31, 2013.
-The impact on revenue was primarily driven by \$9.8 million of adverse impact due to a weakening Japanese Yen, partially offset by \$1.9 million of favorable impact due to a strengthening British Pound.
-The net overall strengthening of the U.S. Dollar also resulted in decreased operating income of \$5.1 million during the year ended December 31, 2013.
+With respect to revenue, on average for the year ended December 31, 2015, the U.S. Dollar was 12.5% stronger, when measured against the Company's primary foreign currencies, than for the year ended December 31, 2014.
+The net overall strengthening resulted in decreased revenue of \$65.9 million during the year ended December 31, 2015 as compared to the year ended December 31, 2014.
+The impact on revenue was primarily driven by \$42.7 million, \$14.6 million, \$2.9 million and \$2.9 million of adverse impact due to a weakening Euro, Japanese Yen, South Korean Won and British Pound, respectively.
+The net overall strengthening of the U.S. Dollar also resulted in decreased operating income of \$38.0 million during the year ended December 31, 2015 as compared to the year ended December 31, 2015 as compared to the year ended December 31, 2015.